 Residents invited to discuss regeneration proposals

-Exciting plans for a regenerated Barne Barton estate were launched by Sanctuary Housing in February 2020.
+We launched our exciting plans for a regenerated Barne Barton estate in February 2020.

 Residents and the wider community were invited along to a consultation event where they could view a range of displays, speak with staff and provide their feedback to help shape the future of Talbot Gardens.